 4. Will an academic appointee be asked to complete documentation to request 2021 Emergency Paid Sick Leave (EPSL)?
-Is there a form for UC Expanded Paid Administrative Leave?
 Must a form be used?

 Appointees may request EPSL orally or in writing.
 Locations should encourage appointees to complete the systemwide leave request form that asks the appointee to specify pertinent information regarding eligibility for EPSL and to certify that the information provided is correct.
 See the 2021 EPSL Request Form.
 If an appointee is unwilling to complete the form but is eligible for EPSL, the location should grant the leave.